 Flushing anything aside from human waste and toilet paper will prevent a toilet from overflowing.
-Never flush anything like paper towels, wet wipes, cat litter, food or sanitary napkins down the toilet.
-Toys for kids are another common cause of toilets that overflow.
+Never flush anything like paper towels, wet wipes, cat litter, food, or sanitary napkins down the toilet.
+Toys for kids are another common cause of toilet overflow.

 To avoid this, be sure to close the lid whenever the toilet is not in use.
 Avoid delays in dealing with a blockage by acting promptly.
 You can try to break it up with a plunger, but if you cannot remove it yourself, a plumber should be called.
 If there’s a blockage, you shouldn’t be afraid to clear it and If you ignore it, it will eventually lead to a clogged-up toilet.

 Tip 2: Remember That The Quality Of Toilet Paper Varies

 Some super-soft toilet paper is a welcome addition to any bathroom.
 Unfortunately, this toilet paper isn’t a good choice.
 Eventually, the thick substance will be too much for municipal plumbing systems like those found in office or apartment buildings.
 Plus, the septic systems of single-family dwellings are problematic.